Nurses’ strike intensifies in Upper East Regional hospital

 The nationwide strike action declared by the Ghana Registered Nurses and Midwives Association (GRNMA) and its allied Associations in public health facilities has intensified at the Upper East Regional Hospital in Bolgatanga.

-The usually busy Out-Patient Department (OPD) of the Regional hospital was very quiet when the Ghana News Agency (GNA) visited the facility to ascertain the impact of the strike action.
+The usually busy Out-Patient Department (OPD) of the Regional hospital was very quiet as at 1300hours when the Ghana News Agency (GNA) visited the facility to ascertain the impact of the strike action.

 All nurses and midwives stations in the hospital were empty without any nurse or midwife on duty, while relatives of discharged patients crowded at “room three” where details of patients are entered before they are discharged.